cristian-guerrero/legion-go-tricks/README.md

     - The best way to do so, currently, is via SimpleDeckyTDP with the [custom LGO TDP enabled](https://github.com/aarron-lee/SimpleDeckyTDP/tree/main/py_modules/devices#experimental-custom-tdp-method-for-the-legion-go).
     - Setting TDP this way will also set fan curves appropriately.
     - steam-patch should similarly work on the LGO
+- Screen Refresh Rate - only refresh rates that work are 60Hz and 144Hz, everything else is not usable/has issues.
+  - 144Hz additionally has bugs, but can be resolved via installing Valve's Neptune kernel.
+    - Instructions to do so for NobaraOS v39 can be found [here](#fix-60hz-and-144hz-only-for-nobaraos-v39)

 ## What has issues

 - Battery indicator - it doesn't consistently work, but has a usable workaround
-- Screen Refresh Rate - only refresh rates that work are 60Hz and 144Hz, everything else is not usable/has issues.
-  - you can manually set 60Hz, see [here](#force-enable-60hz).
-60Hz seems to be bugfree and fully functional.
-  - 144Hz has additional bugs, 60Hz is fully functional right now
-    - you can read more details about the 144Hz bugs in the [Known Bugs](#known-bugs) section
-    - (update) usable workaround here: https://github.com/aarron-lee/LegionGoRefreshRate/
-      - the workaround does have some caveats, read the README in the repo for details
-  - there is also a permanent fix, but it currently is complicated to setup for non-technical users
-    - for technical users that would want to attempt the permanent fix, see [here](#fix-60hz-and-144hz-tested-on-nobaraos-v39)

 ## Known Bugs

 - HHD (Dualsense Emulator) - It should now hide the Xbox controller in steam input, and only show the Dualsense Edge.
   - If you see the Xbox controller in steam input, you can flip the fps-mode switch on and off for to make it disappear.
 You can leave the controllers attached when you do this.
   - This should also fix any issues where emulators don't recognize the controller, since the emulator was latching onto the Xbox controller
     - if you still have a controller issue, reorder the controller from player 2 to player 1 in the QAM. sometimes it registers as player 2 even when no other controller is attached
+- HHD PS5 Controller Emulator bug
+  - If you hold an LGO joystick input while booting or resuming from suspend, the input may get stuck in whatever direction you were pointing
+  - workaround: don't press anything for a few seconds, let the device register itself
+  - dev is investigating, this will probably be fixed in a later update to HHD
 - Nobara 39 - bug where controller doesn't work after a clean install or upgrade from Nobara 38.
   - fix:
     - run this script on Desktop mode